simplesessions/protoframes/README.md

 ####Running This
 * Download or clone with Git
 * Throw folder into CodeKit
-* Using the terminal, change directory to the protoframes folder and run bonwer install
+* Using the terminal, change directory to the protoframes folder and run bower install
 * Head to http://localhost:5757/demo

 ####Editing This